jacobvinzent/qlik_m2m_impersonation/README.md

 # Get started with Qlik Embed, OAuth2 M2M Impersonation client

-This extension will configure OAuth2 M2M Impersonation on an existing Qlik tenant using the tenant URL and Client Id and Client Secret from myqlik (https://account.myqlik.qlik.com/account) or a developer key to the tenant.
+This extension will configure OAuth2 M2M Impersonation on an existing Qlik tenant using the tenant URL and Client Id and Client Secret from myqlik (https://account.myqlik.qlik.com/account) or a developer key from the tenant.

 ![images/integration.jpg](https://raw.githubusercontent.com/jacobvinzent/qlik_m2m_impersonation/master/images/integration.jpg)